ANALYSIS-U.S. Supreme Court's rightward move could benefit oil and gas interests | Headlines

 ANALYSIS-U.S. Supreme Court's rightward move could benefit oil and gas interests

-BALTIMORE LAWSUIT If confirmed, Barrett would participate when the court hears an appeal by energy companies including BP PLC, Chevron Corp, Exxon Mobil Corp and Royal Dutch Shell contesting a lawsuit brought by the city of Baltimore seeking damages for the environmental effects of burning oil.
+If confirmed, Barrett would participate when the court hears an appeal by energy companies including BP PLC, Chevron Corp, Exxon Mobil Corp and Royal Dutch Shell contesting the city of Baltimore's lawsuit seeking damages for the environmental effects of burning oil.
 That case focuses on a narrow procedural issue that does not address broader climate policy.
+But the court could set precedents in future cases in which the oil industry challenges federal and state efforts to force it to limit emissions.

-Unlike some other conservative judges, Barrett has not openly criticized the Supreme Court's 1984 Chevron v.
-Natural Resources Defense Council ruling establishing that judges should defer to federal agencies in interpreting law when a statute is ambiguous.
-Legal experts said Barrett might join court conservatives in reviving a legal doctrine limiting congressional power to delegate authority to agencies.
-That could frustrate efforts to allow the Environmental Protection Agency to regulate pollution.
+Unlike some other conservative judges, Barrett has not openly criticized the Supreme Court's landmark 1984 Chevron v.
+Natural Resources Defense Council ruling that established that judges should defer to federal agencies in interpreting law when a statute is ambiguous.
+Some conservatives want to see that decision's scope narrowed, curbing the power of regulatory agencies.
+That could frustrate efforts in a potential Biden administration to allow the Environmental Protection Agency to regulate pollution.

-The more that legislation requires the EPA "to fill in the blanks," the more potentially vulnerable it is in courts, Case Western Reserve University School of Law professor Jonathan Adler said.
-Energy companies are watching lawsuits related to the 1789 Alien Tort Statute, which lets foreign nationals sue in the United States in certain circumstances.
-Some recent court decisions curtailed the law's application in human rights claims against international corporations.

 ALSO READ